 The Company obtains and exercises control through voting rights.
-The Group's consolidated financial statements comprise the financial statements of the Company and its subsidiaries as of December 31, 2009 and 2008 and for each of the three years in the period ended December 31, 2009 after the elimination of material intercompany transactions.
+The Group's consolidated financial statements comprise the financial statements of the Company and its subsidiaries (see Note 1) as of December 31, 2010 and 2009 and for each of the three years in the period ended December 31, 2010 after the elimination of material intercompany transactions.
 All intercompany balances and transactions with subsidiaries, including income, expenses and dividends, are eliminated in full.
 Unrealized profits and losses from intercompany transactions that are recognized in assets are also eliminated in full.
-Intercompany losses that indicate an impairment are recognized in the consolidated financial statements.
+Intercompany losses that indicate impairment are recognized in the consolidated financial statements.